Gardening for Beginners 🌱 START HERE

 Applying slug and snail killer to the garden is an effective way to get rid of slugs.
 And it’s a quick process that isn’t difficult for DIYers to handle on their own.
 Follow these simple steps to treat your garden.

-1. Before doing anything else, read the instructions on the product packaging as well as the manufacturer’s recommendations for use to ensure that you follow all safety requirements.
+1. Before doing anything else, read the instructions on the product packaging to ensure you follow all safety requirements.

 2. Water the garden beforehand, especially if it hasn’t rained for a few days and the ground is very dry.

-3. Sprinkle an even layer of pellets from the box to create a perimeter around the garden.
-If you are using a liquid slug killer, follow the same process, except you will be spraying the solution.
-Keep in mind that the goal is to sprinkle or spray as close to the ground as possible to avoid getting the slug killer on the leaves of the plants.
+3. Sprinkle an even layer of pellets around the perimeter of the garden.
+If you are using a liquid slug killer, create a barrier using the spray trigger.
+Remember to sprinkle or spray as close to the ground as possible to avoid getting the slug killer on the leaves of the plants.

-4. After surrounding the garden, apply additional bait to particularly moist areas of the garden where water tends to pool.
+4. After surrounding your garden with granules or spray, apply additional bait to particularly moist areas where water tends to pool.

-5. Leave the garden for 24 hours, then check back the next day.
-Remove all visible snails, as they can continue to lay eggs even when they are paralyzed by the slug killer.
+5. Leave the garden for 24 hours, then remove all visible snails, as they can continue to lay eggs even when they are paralyzed by the slug killer.

 Q. How often should I put down slug pellets?